 What other options do I have after completion?

 This qualification will give graduates the opportunity of entering the Energy Industry which has been identified as one of the major growth areas in this century where there will be interesting and well paid jobs.
-Graduates of the BSc in Electrical Services and Energy Management may also pursue master’s programmes within DIT and elsewhere in Higher Education.
+Graduates of the BSc in Electrical Services and Energy Management may also pursue master’s courses within TU Dublin and elsewhere in Higher Education.

 Learning Outcomes: What will I Study?

-This programme has been designed to build upon the energy, environment and management content of the level 7 degree in Electrical Services Engineering providing seamless and coherent progression for graduates from this programme.
-The programme will also be of interest to graduates from other disciplines wishing to advance their knowledge, skill and competence in the field of electrical services and energy management.
+This course has been designed to build upon the energy, environment and management content of the level 7 degree in Electrical Services Engineering providing seamless and coherent progression for graduates from this course.
+The course will also be of interest to graduates from other disciplines wishing to advance their knowledge, skill and competence in the field of electrical services and energy management.

 Electrical Services Technicians enjoy a very varied, interesting and well paid work environment.
 There are so many aspects in which you can develop an interest and subsequently specialise.
 These can include: working in an electrical design office, for an electrical contractor, as engineering systems support in the manufacturing sector, perhaps in technical sales support, project management, or in the provision of industrial services.
 The work invariably involves both office based and site/location activity.